A HIGHER CLASS OF GHOSTS

 And this is a man who spends his professional life visiting haunted locations across Britain and Ireland!

-JOIN LONDON'S MASTER OF THE MACABRE
+JOIN LONDON'S DOYEN OF THE DARKNESS

 So, if you're looking for a Sunday evening of spooky fun, and you want to see streets, alleyways and buildings that are both haunted and steeped in history, the join London's acknowledged expert on the paranormal for a ghost walk that is informative, lively, fun and, of course, thoroughly chilling.